UPV

 STUDENT LEARNING/COURSE OUTCOMES

-1. Demonstrate problem solving skills in various types of problems in physics using quantitative reasoning, critical thinking and appropriate mathematical techniques.
+• The student will demonstrate problem solving skills in various types of problems in physics using quantitative reasoning, critical thinking and appropriate mathematical techniques.

-3. Connect physics concepts and problems to their world experience.
+• The student will be able to connect physics concepts and problems to their world experience.

 campus UPV de excelenciacampus UPV de excelencia